 - Use a sounding board to prepare a decision.
 Useful when you have limited time with the final decision-makers.
 Select the right players, those who are trusted advisers of the final decision-makers.

-Performance tip: Remember this one next time you take a decision.
+Remember this one next time you take a decision.
 Best-selling author Paul C. Nutt did extensive research on decision making for his book Why Decisions Fail.
 He found that more than 50 percent of all decisions fail.
 They are either quickly abandoned, partially implemented or never adopted at all.
 Eighty-one percent of all managers pushed their decisions through persuasion and edict.
 And only seven percent were based on long-term priorities.
 Despite these shocking figures, 91 percent of the managers in Nutt’s study rated themselves as exceptional decision-makers.

-Like this guide about project portfolio management?
+Like this guide about the project portfolio management process?

 Want to inspire others?